livrasand/pipq/CONTRIBUTING.md

 - **Pull Requests**: Code contributions
 - **Security**: Report security issues privately

-## License

-By contributing to pypipq, you agree that your contributions will be licensed under the same license as the project (Apache 2.0).

 ## Recognition

 Contributors are recognized in the project's contributor list.
 Significant contributions may be acknowledged in release notes.